hmcts/java-logging/README.md

 ## User guide

-The module provides a `logback.xml` configuration file which configures Logback to use a format expected by our ELK stack.
+The module provides a `logback.xml` configuration file which configures Logback to use a default reform format.
 It allows a number of configuration options to customize the logging to your needs.

 ### Basic usage